virtual-labs/exp-non-isolated-boost-converter-iitd/experiment/experiment-name.md

-## Performance measurement and analysis of non-isolated DC-DC Boost converter
+## Performance Measurement and Analysis of Non-isolated DC-DC Boost Converter